AAVCOVID technology is unique in the vaccine field in its ability to scale and adapt rapidly.

 “AAV is a superior technology for safe and efficient gene delivery, and the unique technologies we are applying in AAVCOVID support the potential for a potent immunity to be induced to SARS-CoV-2 from a single injection,” said Dr. Vandenberghe.
 “In a crisis, we can harness the power of molecular biology and develop a draft of a vaccine in weeks, and that’s what was done here.
-Now, clinical studies are needed to establish safety and efficacy of our novel approach,” he said.
+Now, clinical studies are needed to establish the safety and efficacy of our novel approach,” he said.

 “While many organizations are engaged in generating vaccine candidates to prevent COVID-19 disease, it is very far from certain what the best approach will be,” said Dr. Freeman.
-“Dr. Vandenberghe’s unique vaccine method brings an elegant, novel and extremely creative approach to meeting our goal: to protect our most vulnerable patients as well as the healthcare workers who care for them during this and future viral outbreaks.”
+“Dr. Vandenberghe’s unique vaccine method brings an elegant, novel, and extremely creative approach to meeting our goal: to protect our most vulnerable patients as well as the healthcare workers who care for them during this and future viral outbreaks.”

-The team is advised by experts at Massachusetts General Hospital and the Mass General Brigham Innovation Fund and includes deep involvement of experts from industry with experience in vaccine development, regulatory affairs, and manufacturing.
-The research is funded by philanthropic support led by Wyc Grousbeck, Boston Celtics lead owner and CEO and Mass.
+The team is advised by experts at Massachusetts General Hospital and the Mass General Brigham Innovation Fund and includes the deep involvement of experts from the industry with experience in vaccine development, regulatory affairs, and manufacturing.
+The research is funded by philanthropic support led by Wyc Grousbeck, Boston Celtics lead owner and CEO, and Mass.
 Eye and Ear Chairman, his wife Emilia Fazzalari, CEO of Cinco Spirits Group LLC, the Grousbeck family, and others.